openenclave/openenclave/reproducible/README.md

   While it is not difficult to change the version of glibc in a custom repo branch, since glibc is linked by every package, to do so would require a custom repo build.
-In that case, it would require a custom cache to provide prebuilding, or everything would require everything be built from source..
+In that case, it would require a custom cache to provide prebuilding, or everything would require everything be built from source.

 ### Caching and Hydra